 In the introduction to this topic we used the example of a simple linear model of the form:

 in order to provide estimates, a and b, for the unknown intercept and slope parameters, α and β.
 Assuming the variables are continuous and differentiable, we can use simple differential calculus to obtain the solution.
-First we differentiate the left hand side of the equation, and then equate this to 0 in order to identify the minimum:
+First we differentiate the left hand side of the equation with respect to β, and then equate this to 0 in order to identify the minimum for the slope parameter:

 Multiplying through and canceling the -2 we then have:

 This is essentially a single equation in two unknowns, but it can be solved by noting that the best fit line always passes through the mean of the x- and y-values, hence we have the additional information that:

 Substituting for α into the previous expression we have:

 which determines the value for the slope, b, as an estimate of the population slope, β, and can be seen to be of the form of a covariance/variance ratio.
 The estimate for α then follows using the mean values by substitution.

 We now re-write the above in matrix notation, extending the result to a more complex form of linear equation with p parameters.
 The expression:

 can be seen as a particular case of the more general form: